isc-projects/kea/doc/guide/dhcp4-srv.rst

        ...
    }

-The name of the option space in which the sub-options are defined is set in the ``encapsulate`` field.
-The ``type`` field is set to ``empty``, to indicate that this option does not carry any data other than sub-options.
+The name of the option space in which the suboptions are defined is set in the ``encapsulate`` field.
+The ``type`` field is set to ``empty``, to indicate that this option does not carry any data other than suboptions.

 Finally, we can set values for the new options: